-Caramelize the top:
+Refrigerate and caramelize the top:

 - Refrigerate for at least 4 hours or overnight.
 Before serving, coat the top with an even layer of sugar.
 Use a culinary torch to caramelize the sugar on top.
 Serve with a big dollop of whipped cream.

 - Baking time will vary depending on the shape and depth of your baking dish.
-When in doubt, bake a little longer until the edges are completely set.
+When in doubt, bake a little longer until the edges are completely set

 This recipe was updated with new pictures and helpful tips and instructions.
 Here are the original pictures, if you’re curious!